 Things you will learn

 Is it worth switching to monorepo, and when it’s better to abandon this idea?
 Why do big companies go for this solution, and what are its main advantages?
-I want to share with you my thoughts on the following issues:
+I want to share with you my thoughts on the following issues:- The idea behind monorepo development: how it works, and what are the benefits,

 - What’s the difference between monorepos and multi-repos,